Skip to main content

 Learn about how the Aquarium is making an impact with some of the amphibians in its collection.

-Brownish red salamander with three spike protrusions on the side of its head
+Brownish red salamander with three spike protrusions on the side of its head.

-Axolotl (Mexican salamander) (*Ambystoma mexicanum^) Credit: Aquarium of the Pacific/Robin Riggs
+Coming This Fall 2026 / Axolotl (Mexican salamander) (*Ambystoma mexicanum^) Credit: Aquarium of the Pacific/Robin Riggs

 Stories of Hope